mironsuarez/mironsuarez.github.io/essays/reflect-on-se.md

 ## Agile Project Management

-Prior to this class, I had no real understanding of **Agile Project Management**.
+Prior to this class, I had no real understanding of Agile Project Management.
 Over the course of ICS 314, I learned that agile project management is a flexible, iterative approach to managing work that emphasizes adaptability, collaboration, and continuous progress rather than rigid long-term planning.

-A key concept introduced in this course was **Issue Driven Project Management (IDPM)**.
+A key concept introduced in this course was Issue Driven Project Management (IDPM).
 IDPM is a style of agile management where work is organized and tracked through issues that clearly define tasks, responsibilities, and progress.
 Using GitHub Issues to drive development made it much easier to see what needed to be done, what was currently being worked on, and what had already been completed.

 This approach proved to be extremely effective for keeping the team focused and ensuring steady progress toward project completion.
 Beyond software engineering, I can see IDPM being useful in many other contexts, such as managing group projects, organizing research tasks, or even planning personal goals.
 The idea of breaking work into clear, actionable items is universally applicable.